node-migrator-bot/FunTang/README.md

 Make CoffeeScript sweeter !

-FunTang is a extension of CoffeScript language.
+FunTang is a little language that compiles into CoffeeScript.
 It adds some functional features into CoffeeScript :

 * Immutable Variables : by converting variables to functions, which receive nothing and return the value of the variable.
 * Lazy Evaluation : by converting applications to cached functions.